-Low Carb Spinach and Ricotta Cannelloni: if you loved cannelloni, this recipe is what you need to satisfy those cravings.
+Low Carb Spinach and Ricotta Cannelloni: if you love cannelloni, this keto recipe is what you need to satisfy those cravings.

-If you used to enjoy baked pasta dishes and you feel that you’ve been missing out since your ketogenic lifestyle took over, this low carb spinach and ricotta cannelloni is just perfect.
+You might be feeling like you’ve been missing out since your ketogenic lifestyle took over.
+In that case, this low carb spinach and ricotta cannelloni is just perfect.

 Traditional cannelloni are pasta tubes you stuff with a filling of choice, that you then cover with a sauce and bake.
 However, pasta = wheat, which is the keto nemesis.
 So how can you possibly savour a traditional spinach and ricotta cannelloni dish and still remain in ketosis?